sfshaw/bootcamp357/mod1/README.md

 ### Terminal

 The terminal is text based interface is used to interact with a computer.
 A program called a "shell" is used to make this easier.
 When using a terminal, it is generally assumed that someone is using a shell program such as `bash`(Very common), `ash`(let's pretend the A is for ancient), `zsh`(often the MacOS default), etc..
-If I want to access another computer, such as a Unix server on campus, I can use a program called `ssh` to open a remote terminal/shell on that machine
+If I want to access another computer, such as a Unix server on campus, I can use a program called `ssh` to open a remote terminal/shell on that machine.

+MIT offers [a resource](https://missing.csail.mit.edu/) for learning all about this, courtesy of Rick.

 ### IDE

 You've probably been using PyCharm and IntelliJ as your integrated development environment (IDE) for 202 and 203.
-Your professor might encourage you to use Vim, a terminal based
+Your professor might encourage you to use Vim, a terminal based editor, for 357.

+#### Vim

+Vim is entirely useful to learn.
+At the bear minimum you should learn how to:

+1. Open a file with Vim
+2. Edit a file in Vim
+3. Save and exit Vim

+To open a file in Vim:

+    $ vim my_file.c

+Vim will open in "a mode that is not insert mode", meaning we can move around a bit but it is really expecting "commands" in its prompt.
+Pressing "i" will put it into "insert-mode" so we can actually move around with the arrow keys and type to insert characters.
+To get out of insert-mode, hit the escape key.
+Now you should be back in "probably command mode".
+To __quit Vim__, type a colon followed by q for quit.
+Vim might warn you that you will lose your changes.
+To save your files, use the ":w" command.
+Save and quit can be chained together as ":wq".
+If you don't want to save your changes, you can add an exclaimation mark to q to force it, ":q!"
+I hope you can tell that I don't use Vim often.
+Knowing how to escape Vim is really just a foundational skill.
+This has been a terrible explanation of Vim; you should now go look up some Vim tutorials.

+If you otherwise prefer a GUI IDE (because you weren't born in the 80's), these specific tasks are mostly just useful in a pinch.
+I love using VSCode but I can still use Vim to edit files inside a terminal.
+Vim can be configured in all kinds of ways with lots of settings and plugins.

+#### Microsoft's Visual Studio Code

+It's what's hot right now.
+Its not clunky like Visual Studio or IntelliJ.
+It is an electron based application, so it is literally another instance of Chrome running (Electron simultaneous exemplifies everything wrong with web technologies and peak performance of web technologies).
+It's portability is great.
+VSCode has plugins for everything under the sun.
+[Microsofts's C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) is super good enough.
+In addition to that, you will need the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) in order to develope in Linux while on Windows (If you are afflicted by such malware).

+I would recommend setting VSCode to autosave files very quickly, such as after 500 ms or on loss/change of focus.

 ### Git